cfpb/consumerfinance.gov/docs/installation.md

 ## Optional steps

+### Load initial data into database

+The `initial-data.sh` script can be used to initialize a new database to make it easy to get started working on Wagtail.
+This script first ensures that all migrations are applied to the database, and then does the following:

+- Creates an `admin` superuser with a password as specified in the `WAGTAIL_ADMIN_PW` environment variable, if set.
+- If it doesn't already exist, creates a new Wagtail home page named `CFGOV`, with a slug of `home-page`.
+- If it doesn't already exist, creates a new Wagtail Site with a hostname of `content.localhost`, with the root page set to the `CFGOV` home page.
+- If they don't already exist, creates pages for events (name `Events`, slug `events`) and archived events (name `Archive`, slug `archive`).

 ### Load a database dump from the Build server

 If you're installing this fresh, the initial data you receive will not be